Outfield Arm Strength

 Outfield arm strength is an outfielder's ability to generate enough throw velocity and carry to reach the infield or plate on a line, directly influencing how aggressively baserunners can take extra bases against that fielder.

 Arm strength is not purely a genetic trait — footwork and throwing mechanics recover a large share of what raw strength alone would provide.
-A crow-hop (a small skip step that transfers momentum from the catch directly into the throw) adds real velocity without added arm strain, and a proper overhand or three-quarter release with full extension carries a throw on a flatter, more catchable line than a rushed, low-effort toss.
+A crow-hop (a small skip step that transfers momentum from the catch directly into the throw) adds real velocity without added arm strain.
+A proper overhand or three-quarter release with full extension carries a throw on a flatter, more catchable line than a rushed, low-effort toss.

-Baserunners and third-base coaches quickly learn which outfielders have a strong, accurate arm and which do not, and they adjust their aggressiveness on extra bases accordingly.
-An outfielder who consistently gets the ball to the cutoff or the plate on a fly, on time, and on-line takes away free bases that a weaker or less mechanically sound arm would concede.
+Baserunners and third-base coaches quickly learn which outfielders have a strong, accurate arm and which do not.
+They adjust their aggressiveness on extra bases accordingly.
+An outfielder who reliably gets the ball to the cutoff or the plate on a fly, on time, and on-line takes away free bases that a weaker or less mechanically sound arm would concede.

-Focus on a quick, decisive crow-hop the instant you catch the ball — a fielder with an average arm and good footwork often out-throws a stronger arm with sloppy mechanics.
+Focus on a quick, decisive crow-hop the instant you catch the ball.
+This means a fielder with an average arm and good footwork often out-throws a stronger arm with sloppy mechanics.

 Example